SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ![/images/js_app_deploy/pictos.png](/images/js_app_deploy/pictos.png)

-I inline fonts as data URIs for supporting browsers.
-Then I fallback to referencing separate files (at the cost of a request), and then I fallback to images (as separate requests).
-This means I end up with different builds of my CSS files.
+First, we inline fonts as data URIs for supporting browsers.
+Then we fallback to referencing separate files (at the cost of a request), and then we fallback to images (as separate requests).
+This means we end up with different builds of our CSS files.
 Each CSS build only includes one of the techniques, so no one user is penalized by the way another browser might need fonts.
 The [Filament Group](http://filamentgroup.com/) has a tool for this called
 [Grunticon](https://github.com/filamentgroup/grunticon).
 I'd highly recommend this technique.
 For every modern browser, you have a single request for all styles and icons, with no additional weight from old IEs that don't support data-URIs.

 #### CSS Files

-When I update my JavaScript files, I have usually made a change to the CSS as well.
+When you update update your JavaScript files, you have usually made a change to the CSS as well.
 So these files usually have the same update times.
 For that reason it's pretty safe to package them together.

-As part of my build step, I first build my necessary CSS for my package into a file (for me: styles are dependencies of templates, which are dependencies of views, which are dependencies of the separate module packages I'm loading, so this is an automatic step).
-Then I read this file in, minify it, and inject it as a string in my JavaScript file.
+So, as part of our build step, we first build our necessary CSS for our package into a file (for Bazaarvoice: styles are dependencies of templates, which are dependencies of views, which are dependencies of the separate module packages we're loading, so this is an automatic step).
+Then we read this file in, minify it, and inject it as a string in our main JavaScript file.
 Because you have control over when the templates are rendered, you can just inject the css into a style tag before rendering the template.
-I have to render on the serverside occasionally, as well, and in these cases I would recommend against this technique to avoid a flash of unstyled content.
+We have to render on the serverside occasionally, as well, and in these cases I would recommend against this technique to avoid a flash of unstyled content.

 ```JavaScript